mozilla/mozilla-opennews/what/fellowships/partnerguidelines/index.md

 section: partnerships
 ---

+<p class="bodybig"> From April 1 to April 24 we will accept applications from news organizations interested in hosting a fellow in 2016.
+Please <a href="#form">sign up below</a> to receive an email when we launch the application.</p>

-<p class="bodybig">The partners who host our Knight-Mozilla fellows do much more than simply offer a desk at their news organization and gain extra expertise for their team: they are crucial partners who help select, mentor, and advise our fellows as well as offering them access to journalistic problem-sets and experts within their newsrooms.</p>
+The partners who host our Knight-Mozilla fellows do much more than simply offer a desk at their news organization and gain extra expertise for their team: they are crucial partners who help select, mentor, and advise our fellows as well as offering them access to journalistic problem-sets and experts within their newsrooms.

 We look for fellowship partners who: